 }

 RequestVary is designed to compose a key depending on number of values, including: headers, query, form and environ.
-It always vary by request method and path.
+It always varies by request method and path.

 Here is a list of arguments that can be passed during initialization: